TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/Arrays/removeArrayElementsByIndexes/removeArrayElementsByIndexes.md

 [ "alpha", "charlie" ]
 ```

-but does not affect to initial array.
+and does not affect to initial array.

 ## Quick inputting